akc/spe/README.md

 The Cartesian product `(><)` of two species *F* and *G* on a set *U* is obtained by superimposing both an *F*-structure and a *G*-structure on *U*.
-For instance, pointing can be expressed using the cartesian (and the ordinary) species product:
+For instance, pointing can be expressed using the Cartesian (and the ordinary) species product:

 ``` haskell